monacogustavo/COP4331/Sprint_3/user_acceptance_testing.md

 	<tr>
 		<td> 5 </td>
 		<td> The ball goes through the hoop</td>
-		<td> If the ball goes through the hoop, we can visualy know it did.
+		<td> If the ball goes through the hoop, we can visually know it did.
 After the ball goes through the hoop, the score
 			board increases by one</td>
 		<td> PASS </td>
 	</tr>